-Indeed the only time I have ever seen anyone complain about statutes or monuments were people likely being financed by the people who richly profit from #1-10 above or who have digested enormous amounts of entrainment and subliminal programming – I suspect both.
+Indeed the only time I have ever seen anyone complain about statues or monuments were people likely being financed by the people who richly profit from #1-10 above or who have digested enormous amounts of entrainment and subliminal programming – I suspect both.

 Our society is increasingly experiencing not just people staring at their smart phones who are walking into the middle of street traffic or walking off cliffs, we are also experiencing the political equivalent.

-Which do you think African American families would prefer?
-That $220,000 in their pocket or a major time consuming divide and conquer conversation about reducing Confederate statues?
+Which do you think African-American families would prefer?
+That $220,000 in their pocket or a major time-consuming divide and conquer conversation about reducing Confederate statues?
 I dare say the people who intend to keep the $18 trillion would far prefer the rest of us are off tearing down statues.

-One of the reasons that I have always enjoyed worshiping at African American churches is because I find myself among people who have dealt with real trouble, including serious spiritual warfare.
+One of the reasons that I have always enjoyed worshiping at African-American churches is because I find myself among people who have dealt with real trouble, including serious spiritual warfare.
 They have lived through and overcome a series of progressive “beat downs” and cointelpro psyops that would destroy most Americans.

-If you believe that tearing down monuments is an important issue, I would recommend you spend more time in the African American community.
+If you believe that tearing down monuments is an important issue, I would recommend you spend more time in the African-American community.
 There is enormous wealth and actionable intel there for you.